Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 ![smbclient](Images/smbclient.png)

-After verify the credentials found were valid and authentication was obtained, we find a non default share `Password Audit`.
+After verifying the credentials found were valid and authentication was obtained, we find a non default share `Password Audit`.
 Further investigation into the share reveals two directories: `Active Directory` and `registry`, which contained the `SECURITY`, `SYSTEM`, and `ntds.dit` files.

 ![password_audit](Images/password_audit.png)